awslabs/volume-modifier-for-k8s/README.md

 ## volume-modifier-for-k8s

+> [!CAUTION]
+> This project has been deprecated in favor of the native Kubernetes [VolumeAttributesClass](https://kubernetes.io/docs/concepts/storage/volume-attributes-classes/) API.
+> No new features will be added.
+Security and bug fixes will still be released until at least 6 months after Kubernetes v1.34 is GA (*approximately Q1 2026, exact date is subject to change*).
+See [[Deprecation Announcement] volume-modifier-for-k8s](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/issues/2435) for more information.

 `volume-modifier-for-k8s` is a sidecar deployed alongside CSI drivers to enable volume modification through annotations on the PVC.

 ## Requirements